When searching for your flooring, you will face three contrasting options

 Coloured wood floor oils

 Have a particular colour in mind?
 Treatex supply a wide range of colour tones that can even be mixed to create the exact colour you are after.
-From the rich ‘dark oak’ finish to the more contemporary lighter ‘pebble grey’ or 'Spruce (white).
+From the rich ‘Dark Oak’ finish to the more contemporary lighter ‘Pebble Grey’ or ‘Spruce’ (white).
 Treatex have almost all bases covered.

 To conclude, we would ask you to think about what you want from your floor.
-If you are looking to achieve a specific colour, yet want a hard wearing, stain resistant and easy to maintain floor, then we would suggest using Treatex Hardwax oil and, if you wish, take advantage of their range of colours and finishes.
+If you are looking to achieve a specific colour, yet want a hard wearing, stain resistant and easy to maintain floor, then we would suggest considering Treatex Hardwax oil and, if you wish, take advantage of their range of colours and finishes.

 More Information on Wood Flooring Finishes

-Before you go ahead with your chosen treatment, feel free to delve into our articles relating to wood flooring finishes, from top-tips to avoiding the dreaded orange effect.
+Before you go ahead with your chosen treatment, feel free to delve into our articles relating to wood flooring finishes, from top-tips to avoiding the orange effect.

 About the author